 You are constantly pulling my leg.

 He is always studying.

 She always gets up early.

 They always (cheat) in examinations.
-They shouldn't do
+They shouldn't do such a thing.

 —Well, he just (get) married.

 He can't come to the park with you at this moment!
-He just
+He just (have) lunch!

 10 Revision exercise.

 Let me alone.
 I (try) to do business.